santi-jose/MemeGenerator/README.md

 9. **Terminal**: powershell

 ## Getting Started
-Currently the only dynamic part of the app is that the image displayed on the web page is randomized with the click of the button.
-Nothing else really can be interacted with.
+The dynamic elements of the app include:
+1.  the image displayed on the web page is randomized with the click of the button.
+2. The text inputs labeled "Top Text" and "Bottom Text" are used to display text on the meme image and create your own meme.

 ## Installation
 1. Make a directory to clone this repository into\